On our annual trip to China this year, it coincided with the 10th International Medicinal Mushroom Conference in Nantong, China.

 This event is held every 2 years in a different city and brings together mushroom scientists and researchers from around the world to share ideas and connect.

 The event was preceded by a 1 day seminar by Professor Shu-Ting Chang, who is regarded as the godfather of medicinal mushrooms.
-He has spend well over 60 years promoting the cultivation of mushrooms as food and medicine.
+He has spent well over 60 years promoting the cultivation of mushrooms as food and medicine.
 Professor Chang has over 220 published scientific papers and authored 23 books.
 He is also one the initiators and editors at the International Journal of Medicinal Mushrooms.
 Dr. Chang is currently 92 but still remains in good health and always has a smile on his face.

 The conference hosted over 1000 scientists, researchers and industry professional while presenting over 150 different research papers and many discussions.
 Here are a few of the highlights that stood out for me.
-(Note: click the images to see the uncropped version)

 Professor Wasser kicked things off by discussing the quality controls necessary for medicinal mushroom dietary supplements.
 This was based on Shu-Ting Chang's 5 G's: